awsdocs/aws-iot-docs/developerguide/iot-sql-select.md

 ```
 Incoming payload published on topic 'a/b': {"color":"red", "temperature":50}
-SQL: SELECT color as my_color, temperature as farenheit FROM 'a/b'
+SQL: SELECT color as my_color, temperature as fahrenheit FROM 'a/b'
-Outgoing payload: {"my_color":"red","farenheit":50}
+Outgoing payload: {"my_color":"red","fahrenheit":50}
 ```

 You can select multiple items including '\*' to add items to the incoming payload\.
 For example: